Unusual Stuff Going on in November

-Weird that grave-robbing and sky-writing in November haven’t caught on like eating a bunch of turkey and pie has.
+Isn’t it strange that grave-robbing and sky-writing in November haven’t caught on like eating a bunch of turkey and pie has?

-As November gets started—hard to believe 2017 is already 11 months old!—take a look back at other stuff that has happened this month.
+As November gets started—hard to believe 2021 is already 11 months old!—there’s plenty of time to get to Turkey Day and our virtual World of Thanks: The Gratitude Scavenger Hunt.
+First, let’s take a look back at other stuff that has happened this month.
 Some of it’s surprising, some of it’s just plain weird, and some of these made-up holidays are too much.

 Invasion of the Body Snatchers